b45ch1/algopy/documentation/sphinx/index.rst

 Help improve ALGOPY
 -------------------
-If you have any questions or suggestions please use the mailing list http://groups.google.com/group/algopy?msg=new&lnk=gcis or alternatively write me an email(sebastian.walter@gmail.com).
+If you have any questions, suggestions or bug reports  please use the mailing list http://groups.google.com/group/algopy?msg=new&lnk=gcis or alternatively write me an email(sebastian.walter@gmail.com).
 This will make it much easier for me to provide code/documentation that is easy to understand.
 Of course, you are also welcome to contribute code, bugfixes, examples, success stories ;), ...